reality-two/reality2-node-core-elixir/docs/instructions/12 Rust Plugins/Rust Demo.md

 mix rustler.new
 ```

-You will be asked for the Module Name `AiReality2Rustdemo` and the NIF name `aireality2rustdemo` (or whatever is appropraite for your plugin).
+You will be asked for the Module Name `AiReality2Rustdemo` and the NIF name `aireality2rustdemo` (or whatever is appropriate for your plugin).

 #### Write the Rust program